opsnull/blog.opsnull.com/content/rust/tokio/index.md

 io-std
 : Enable Stdout, Stdin and Stderr types.

+net
-net: Enables tokio::net types such as TcpStream, UnixStream and UdpSocket, as well as (on
+: Enables tokio::net types such as TcpStream, UnixStream and UdpSocket, as well as (on Unix-like
-    Unix-like systems) AsyncFd and (on FreeBSD) PollAio.
+    systems) AsyncFd and (on FreeBSD) PollAio.

+time
-time: Enables tokio::time types and allows the schedulers to enable the built in timer.
+: Enables tokio::time types and allows the schedulers to enable the built in timer.

+process
-process: Enables tokio::process types.
+: Enables tokio::process types.

 macros
 : Enables `#[tokio::main] and #[tokio::test]` macros.

+sync
-sync: Enables all tokio::sync types.
+: Enables all tokio::sync types.

+signal
-signal: Enables all tokio::signal types.
+: Enables all tokio::signal types.

+fs
-fs: Enables tokio::fs types.
+: Enables tokio::fs types.

+test-util
-test-util: Enables testing based infrastructure for the Tokio runtime.
+: Enables testing based infrastructure for the Tokio runtime.

+parking_lot
-parking_lot: As a potential optimization, use the <span class="underline">parking_lot</span> crate’s synchronization primitives
+: As a potential optimization, use the <span class="underline">parking_lot</span> crate’s synchronization primitives
     internally.
 Also, this dependency is necessary to construct some of our primitives in a const context.
 MSRV may increase according to the <span class="underline">parking_lot</span> release in use.

 还有一些 unstable features，需要单独启用：